The short answer

 Adoptable Yorkies in Calgary

 Currently available rescue Yorkies.
-Updates every 2 hours.
+Updates regularly.